oconnor663/jacko.io/posts/snooze.md

 [^no]: No, `foo` is not broken.

-I want to start answering these questions with another question: Why don't we have these problems when we use regular threads?
+Let's start answering those questions with a different question: Why don't we have these problems when we use regular threads?

 ## Threads